TeamChoacury/docs/Kernel/shell/index.md

 | Arguments      | 128 characters |
 | Directory path | 256 characters |

+However, these shell limits are subject to change ( ͡° ͜ʖ ͡°)

 ## How the shell works

 ![Shell flow](<../../diagrams/kernel/shell/flow.png>)